immerautumn/preswald-jwindham-code-test/README.md

 but I figured you were really just looking to see if I could do some basic manipulation, that this would be enough.

 I hope you have a great day!

+BTW; I couldn't move the files using the preswald code / script editor that you had, so I tried to load them from data, but gonna go ahead and wager that this was the problem for rendering the favicon and branding.
+So I'll move those in this version.